encode/django-vanilla-views/docs/api/model-views.md

 A page representing a single object.

-The `.object` attribute will be set on this view, and will typically be a model instance.
+The `object` attribute will be set on this view, and will typically be a model instance.

 ---